Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Baltimore has combined with its opponents to score more than 47 points in five of 10 games this season.
+- Baltimore and its opponents have gone over the current 47-point total in five of 10 games (50%) this season.

-- Cleveland has combined with its opponents to score more than 47 points in six of 11 games this season.
+- Cleveland's games have gone over 47 points in six of 11 chances this season.

-- Sunday's over/under is 0.1 points higher than the combined 46.9 PPG average of the two teams.

-- This contest's total is 1.2 points greater than the 45.8 these two squads combine to allow per game this season.
+- The two teams combine to average 46.9 points per game, 0.1 less than the over/under in this contest.

+- The 45.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 47 total in this contest.

-- The average total in Ravens games this season is 48.1, 1.1 points more than Sunday's over/under of 47.
+- The Ravens and their opponents have scored an average of 48.1 points per game in 2020, 1.1 more than Sunday's total.

-- The 47 over/under in this game is 0.4 points above the 46.6 average total in Browns games this season.
+- The 47 total in this game is 0.4 points higher than the 46.6 average total in Browns games this season.

 Ravens stats and trends

-- In Baltimore's 10 games this year, it has four wins against the spread.

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 4 points or more (in five chances).
+- The Ravens have been favored by 3.5 points or more six times this season and have not covered the spread in any of them.

-- Baltimore's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Baltimore's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- Baltimore is 3-3 against the spread and 5-1 overall this season when the team scores more than 22.8 points.
+- When Baltimore puts up more than 22.8 points, it is 3-3 against the spread and 5-1 overall.

-- When Baltimore piles up more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Baltimore totals more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.

 - The Ravens have turned the ball over three more times (13 total) than the Browns have forced a turnover (10) this season.